metasepi/idiomaticca/README.md

-# idiomaticca - translate IDIOMATIC C code into readable ATS
+# Idiomaticca - translate IDIOMATIC C code into readable ATS

 ## What's this?